DatabayAG/InteractiveVideoOpenCast/readme.md

-# Version is in development use at your own risk

 # OpenCast InteractiveVideo Plugin
-ILIAS OpenCast Plugin for Interactive Video Plugin Only compatible with InteractiveVideo version 2.0.26 and higher
+ILIAS OpenCast Plugin for Interactive Video Plugin Only compatible with InteractiveVideo version 2.6.0 and higher or the '6_x' branch of the InteractiveVideo plugin This plugin need the OpenCast and OpenCastPageComponent plugin

 ## Installation Instructions
 1. Clone this repository to <ILIAS_DIRECTORY>/Customizing/global/plugins/Services/Repository/RepositoryObject/InteractiveVideo/VideoSources/plugin/InteractiveVideoOpenCast